-The Clutha Power Development is a scheme located on the Clutha River/Mata-Au, the longest river in the South Island.
-It flows south east 338km from Lake Wanaka in the Southern Alps to the Pacific Ocean south of Dunedin.
+The Clutha Power Development is located on the Clutha River/Mata-Au, the longest river in the South Island.
+The river flows south-east 338km from Lake Wanaka in the Southern Alps to the Pacific Ocean south of Dunedin.
 The catchment is approximately 21,900km2 in area.

 There are two power stations on the Clutha River; Clyde and Roxburgh.
 The Roxburgh Power Station is situated just upstream of the confluence with the Teviot River (Figure 3.5).
 Much of the flow at Roxburgh comprises outflow from three lakes; the Clutha River flows from Lake Wanaka while two of its main tributaries, the Hawea and Kawarau Rivers, drain Lakes Hawea and Wakatipu respectively.
-Outflows from Wanaka are natural and while Lake Wakatipu has control gates at its outlet, these were built for mining purposes and are very seldom used.
+Outflows from Wanaka are natural, and while Lake Wakatipu has Control Gates at its outlet, these were built for mining purposes and are seldom used.
 Therefore, only Hawea is considered to be controlled and outflows from the other two lakes are classed as tributary flows.